pattonsgirl/Fall2021-CEG2350/Labs/Lab02/README.md

 - **Useful commands for this part: All of the above!**

 1. Create a file in `DirB` with the following permission set:
-   - `-rw-rw-rw- sally crew [size] [datetime] mydiary.txt`
+   - `-rw------- sally crew [size] [datetime] mydiary.txt`
    - where `[size]` and `[datetime]` are going to be unique for you
-2. `sally` would like the file to be readable and writeable only by her.
-Change the needed permissions to fix this.
-3. Copy the new permission set listing and use it as the answer to this question.
+   - write all steps needed to make this happen
-4. `ubuntu` would like to edit `sally`'s `mydiary.txt` file, just to mess with her.
+2. `ubuntu` would like to edit `sally`'s `mydiary.txt` file, just to mess with her.
 How can `ubuntu` do this without changing the permissions?
-5. `bob` wants in on the joke to edit `sally`'s `mydiary.txt` file, just to mess with her.
+3. `bob` wants in on the joke to edit `sally`'s `mydiary.txt` file, just to mess with her.
 How can `bob` do this without changing the permissions?

 ## Submission

 - In the Pilot Dropbox, paste the URL to the `Lab02.md` file in your GitHub repo
     - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/blob/main/Lab02.md

+## Rubric

+- Every question is worth 1 point.
+- This lab is worth a total of 26 points
+- The extra credit is also worth 1 point per question
+- This makes the extra credit worth ~11.54%